What’s my best tip for decorating with black? Make sure you use it as an accent colour.

-Remember how much black there was in home decor in the 80’s?
-Entertainment centers, dining tables and chairs, black leather sofas and black shiny coffee tables.
+Remember how much black there was in home decor in the 80s?
+It seemed like every entertainment center, dining table and chairs, leather sofas and glossy coffee tables were ALL BLACK.

 It was too much.

-Now that black is here again along with greys and whites, it’s a good idea to notice that black should be an accent.
-Used well, it highlights what’s around it, too much and it becomes heavy and masculine.
+Now that black is showing up in our home decor again along with greys and whites, it’s a good idea to notice that black should be an accent colour.
+Used well, it highlights what’s around it.
+But too much?
+Well, it becomes heavy and masculine.

-Notice the white and green gray concrete floors and all the natural elements that make this heavily styled pantry a pinnable room.
+And, in this room below, notice the white and green gray concrete floors and all the natural wood elements that help balance all the black and make this heavily styled pantry a pinnable room.
 Over and over again.

 Remember when I posted about that chair and ottoman in my last townhouse and how the second it arrived in in my living room I could feel how black the room was?
 That is what will happen if there’s too much black in a room.